reillypidgeon/bacteria_genome_mining/README.md

 ```
 <br>
 On a HPC cluster like those from the Digital Research Alliance of Canada, you must first load the modules. <br>
-These steps are already included in the slurm-ready scripts in the slurm_scripts directory. <br>
+These steps are already included in the slurm-ready scripts in the slurm_scripts directory; however, modules will need to be loaded in interactive jobs beforehand. <br>

 ```
 # Loading modules